u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 Now that I have scraped all of the posts inside a specified timeframe, it is time to export the dataframe to a csv file and distribute it to my colleagues.
 There will be two versions available: one with all the data and one with only the posts with more than 5 upvotes and the highest upvoted comments.

-Also, in order to handle the files simply, I set the export name to be linked to the timeframe I collected.
+Also, in order to simplify the handling of files, I set the export name to be linked to the timeframe I collected.

 ```python
 base_path = '*the export folder path*'